OpenFTC/OpenRC-Turbo/readme.md

 ### Switching build variants

+**IMPORTANT: make sure to test that your project compiles correctly with the stock variant at least a week before your competition!**

  1. Open the Build Variants tab in the lower left hand corner of Android Studio
  2. In the dropdown for the **TeamCode module**, select your desired variant
  3. Perform a Gradle sync